wadejong/Summer-School-Materials/VectorSIMD/README.md

 ### 6.2 Sum example revisited --- looking at the assembly language

-Now we understand a bit more, let's look under the hood at what the compiler is doing at the sum example.
+Now we understand a bit more, let's look under the hood at what the compiler is doing in the sum example.

 **Exercise:** Look back again at the optimization report.
-You should now understand why the projected speed up is 8 and what it means by remainder loop.
+You should now understand why the projected speed might be estimated as 8 and what it means by remainder loop.

 The report said that it vectorized the code, but what did it actually do?
 Let's look at the assembly code it generated.

 Since the assembly code can be *huge* it helps to use a bit of voodoo to insert comments around the bit we are interested in.
-Modify `sum.cc` as follows
+Modify `sum.cc` as follows (insert the two `__asm__` lines)
 ~~~
 #include <iostream>